The School of Beginnings [Muster Station] (2018)

 Tate Exchange at Tate Modern, London

 Muster Station: Adam Chodzko with Andrew Gallacher, Alex Aldham, Sophie Chapman, Nimisha Dhingra, Jose Fernandez Levy, José Macabra, Adam James, Fiona Townend, Claire Orme, Moyra Derby, Megan Boyle, Olu Taiwo, Betzabe Garcia, Emilio Bianchic, Chantal Peñalosa, Cecilia Barreto, Begoña Morales, Andrew Roberts, and Pablo Tut.

-Muster Station is a rethinking and regrouping; an evolving group of artists, organised by Adam Chodzko, that he developed as a direct consequence of the closure of their art school at the University of Kent (apparently for ‘economic reasons’ and despite their Fine Art department having risen rapidly to 7th, by 2017, in the UK in The Guardian’s university league tables.
-More broadly the axing of the course was part of the erasure of art education happening nationally) and the need to produce a new imagination for their agency.
+Muster Station is a rethinking and regrouping; an evolving group of artists, organised by Adam Chodzko, that he developed as a response to the closure of their art school at the University of Kent (with management claiming a necessity for ‘economic reasons’ and despite their Fine Art department having risen rapidly, by 2017, to 7th in the UK in The Guardian’s university league tables.
+Yet, the axing of the course was part of the current erasure of art education happening nationally).
+Muster Station became a means to produce a new collective imagination for their agency both within the disinterested host institution and beyond it.
 Through a programme of artworks, workshops, talks, interactions and interventions, Muster Station explores the ways in which artists produce art in response to constantly shifting conditions of space, time, audience and the ebb and flow of economic and political support.

 Embracing and inventing new forms of play, The School of Beginnings at Tate Exchange was devised for Muster Station by Adam Chodzko and Sophie Chapman in order to develop methods that artists can use to catalyse and enhance visions for alternative ways of being.

 The following text by Chodzko framed the activities at Tate Exchange: